dark-nova/wings-of-vaivora/docs/BOSS.md

 ### Options:
 + <target>
-    - This can be either "all" or part of the single boss's name. e.g. "cerb" for "Violent Cerberus"
+    - This can be either "all" or part of (or entirely) the single boss's name. e.g. "cerb" for "Violent Cerberus"
+    - Aliases may also be used for single boss names.
     - "all" will always target all valid bosses for the command.
 The name (or part of it) will only target that boss.
     - Some commands do not work with both.
 Make sure to check which command can accept what <target>.